dpetoukhov/wwntests/README.md

 computationally burdensome than the ‘single-lag’ and (especially) the ‘multi-lag’ test.
-However, the ‘spectral’ and ‘independence’ test have the drawback that they are not designed for general white noise and may not hold under functional conditionally heterscedastic assumptions.
+However, the ‘spectral’ and ‘independence’ test have the drawback that they are not designed for general white noise and may not hold under functional conditionally heteroscedastic assumptions.
 To see this in action, we will consider an fGARCH(1,1) (Functional Generalized Autoregressive Conditional Heteroscedasticity) process.
 This process is a weak-white noise, but not a strong white noise, and as a